AverySuen119/ToDoNow/README.md

 # ToDoNow
-# Personal Schedule App - Frontend
+# ToDoNow App - Frontend

 ## Overview
 This is the **frontend** of the "Personal Schedule App", which allows users to create, manage, and share their personal schedules.
 The frontend provides a user-friendly interface for editing schedules, viewing saved schedules, and sharing them with others.
 It is designed to be visually appealing with smooth, rounded UI components and a soft, pleasant color scheme.
 The app is compatible with both iOS and Android devices.